greenbone/gvm-tools/docs/config.rst

 .. _ssh_config_section:

-.. rubric:: SSH section
+.. rubric:: SSH Section

-The SSH section allows setting the default SSH port, SSH username and SSH password.
-Only relevant if the :ref:`SSH connection type <ssh_connection_type>` is used (Default for accessing :term:`openvasmd` on :term:`GOS` 4 and beyond).
+This section is only relevant if the :ref:`SSH connection type <ssh_connection_type>` is used (default for accessing :term:`openvasmd` on :term:`GOS` 4 and beyond).

+The SSH section allows setting the default SSH port, SSH user name and SSH password.

 .. code-block:: ini